 U.S.-to-Canadian migration is increasing.
 Students, families, and skilled workers are all looking north.
 There are several reasons for this change.
-People are being forced to look into other options due to tighter visa regulations, political unpredictability, and economic uncertainty in the United States.
+People are being forced to explore alternative options due to tighter visa regulations, political unpredictability, and economic uncertainty in the United States.

 Canada, on the other hand, is facilitating the settlement of skilled people.
 Programs such as the Global Talent Stream, the Start-up Visa, and Express Entry draw experts.
 Canada is even seen as a better option by overseas students.
 After graduation, employment options are obvious.
 The route to long-term residency is more foreseeable.

-The shift is being made by tech workers in particular.
+Tech workers in particular are making the shift.
 The United States has an unpredictable H-1B visa system.
 Canada offers quicker processing through its Global Talent Stream.
 Businesses are using this.
 In places like Toronto and Vancouver, several large tech companies have increased their operations.

 Immigration laws have a significant impact on these changes.
-For numerous visa categories, the U.S. has toughened its criteria.
+For numerous visa categories, the United States has tightened its criteria.
 Even the H-1B program, which was formerly a vital choice for highly qualified workers, is questionable.
 Many are left in limbo by lottery-based selection and processing delays.

 On the other hand, Canada is streamlining its channels.
 To speed up processing, the IRCC is making adjustments.
 There is a streamlining of the Start-up Visa program.